myashley/react-project-partA/README.md

     - Due to the time constraints given for the project, we are unable to incorporate a fully test driven development scheme.
 However, tests will be written for functional client-end components to ensure that features built for client interaction work.
 We will be utilising Jest as our testing framework for its simplicity and speedy performance.

-20. Discuss and analyse requirements related to information system security.
+20. TODO:Discuss and analyse requirements related to information system security.

     - It is very important to protect the candidates personal information from potential threats.
     - In order to prevent unauthorized access, use, disclossue, disruption, modification, inspection, recording or destruction of information we will be implementing a secure Authorization process.
     - The implementation will include User authentication and User authorization.
     - The communication protocol will be HTTPS(HTTP Secure) for secure communication over a computer network.
     - In authentication, when the user successully lo

 21. Discuss methods you will use to protect information and data.